rblopes/fire-arrow/README.md

 ### Configuration

-Settings are kept in a `preferences.cfg` file, located inside the application data folder.
-Typing <kbd>Ctrl+O</kbd> while the app is running will open that folder for you:

-- On Linux: `$HOME/.local/share/Fire Arrow`
-- On Windows: `%APPDATA%\Fire Arrow`

-> **NOTE**: For the time being, app settings can only be changed by editing its
+> **NOTE**: At the moment, some app settings can only be changed by editing its
 > settings file manually.
 You'll need to run and quit the app at least once to
 > create and customize it.
 This behaviour will be improved on later releases.

+Settings are kept in a `preferences.cfg` file, located inside the application data folder.
+Typing <kbd>Ctrl+O</kbd> while the app is running will open that folder for you:

+- On Linux: `$HOME/.local/share/fire-arrow`
+- On Windows: `%APPDATA%\fire-arrow`

 The configuration keys are explained below: